mattobrien415/blog/content/deep learning/boxing_001.md

 ko_percent

-At this point it was time to being sifting through the features.
+At this point it was time to begin evaluating the features.
 Although elements like a boxer's weight are extremely important in real life boxing, this particular feature was not applicable because weight usually changes across a boxer's career.
 For example, Manny Pacquiao's first fight was at 98 pounds, but his [most recent fight](https://www.youtube.com/watch?v=OdvxQDVP4WI) was at 146 pounds.
 So a single value pulled from the metadata table would only reflect the most recent weight, not the weight at each fight.

 It was simple to keep stance (orthodox or southpaw) as a categorical variable.